Crater Lake via Pawnee Pass

 Mirror Lake and Crater Lake with Lone Eagle Peak's distinctive profile reflected in the still alpine waters is a beloved Colorado classic typically accessed from the East side of the Continental Divide.
 This route approaches from the West via Pawnee Pass.

 Crater Lake is typically accessed from the Granby/Monarch Lake side.
 This route is from the West, starting at Brainard Lake and takes the Pawnee Pass over the Continental Divide.
-Several lakes are passed including Brainard, Long, Isabelle and Pawnee.
+Pass several lakes including Brainard, Long, Isabelle, and Pawnee.
 The elevation gain and water resources provide a diversity of eco-systems and animal life.

 - Suitable Activities: Backpacking, Hiking